tezariuss/UDScripts-Armor-test/README.md

 # UDScripts

-Various script for [this mod](https://github.com/IHateMyKite/UnforgivingDevices).
-Currently functional parts include the Patcher and Flexible Keywords.
+Various scripts for [this mod](https://github.com/IHateMyKite/UnforgivingDevices).
+Currently, only the Patcher and Flexible Keywords are functional.

 ## Installation